dylanroscover/Embody/README.md

 - `y - y` : Add an externalization tag automatically based on the current op selected (supports all COMP and saveable DAT operators).

-- `ctrl - alt - u` : Initialize/update.
+- `ctrl - shift - u` : Initialize/update.
 If Embody is not enabled, will initialize so any detected tags become externalized and get saved.
 If it is enabled, will update so any detected changes ('dirty' COMPs) are saved out.

 ## :man_juggling: Contributors
 Originally developed by [Tim Franklin](https://github.com/franklin113/).
 Forked and eventually almost completely refactored by yours truly.
 Inspired by Elburz's and Matthew Ragan's externalization work.